x

 What is Depression?

-Depression, although relatively common, is a serious mental illness that negatively impacts how one feels, thinks, and acts regarding their experiences.
+Depression is a serious mental illness that negatively impacts how one feels, thinks, and acts regarding their experiences.
 In July 2022, 23.2% of Americans ages 18 and older reported experiencing persistent symptoms of depressive disorder.
 That’s over ⅕ of the US population.
 From these statistics, it’s safe to say that depression is a disorder that affects a large portion of our population.
 Therefore it is essential to become aware of depression causes, symptoms, and treatment options.

 Like many mental disorders, various types of depression have different causes.
 Here are the most common types of depression and how they can appear:

 Situational Depression: This type of depression does not count as disordered depression or sadness.
 Situational depression refers to the melancholy mood all people get into after a distressing event.
 The depressed mood you feel in situational depression is in direct response to an event and typically subsides over time.
 For example, it is typical for someone to feel depressed after the death of a family member or a divorce.
-Through the passage of time and/or support from loved ones, situational depression becomes manageable and eventually passes.
+Through the passage of time and/or support, situational depression becomes manageable and eventually passes.

 Major Depressive Disorder (MDD): People who suffer from major depressive disorder feel persistent depressive moods most of the time.
 Common symptoms are losing interest in what once was exciting, feeling sluggish and unmotivated, and having trouble making decisions.
-People with MDD may also experience physical symptoms like weight loss/gain, lack of energy, and slowed body movements.
+People with MDD also experience physical symptoms like weight loss/gain, lack of energy, and slowed body movements.

 Seasonal Depression or Seasonal Affective Disorder (SAD): People with SAD feel the same symptoms of major depressive disorder, except only within particular seasons.
 For most people, symptoms of SAD flare up in the winter months.
 This is explainable by the wealth of research finding a solid association between shorter days/lack of sunlight and depression.

+Persistent Depressive Disorder: Previously called “dysthymia,” this disorder is classified as experiencing depression symptoms for two consecutive years.
+Although people with this disorder may have periods of major depression, their typical symptoms are usually less severe, although long-lasting.
 Postpartum Depression: Postpartum depression is the depression a person may experience after childbirth.
 This is not to be confused with “baby blues,” which have similar symptoms to postpartum depression but only last for about a week after birth.
 Postpartum depression can start during pregnancy and last many months after giving birth.
 Symptoms like severe mood swings, feelings of hopelessness, difficulty bonding with the baby, and severe anxiety make this disorder extremely difficult to deal with while caring for a newborn.

 How do anxiety and depression overlap?